-All applications should be community-partnered participatory research projects led by co-PIs within the academic and community organizations applying.
-Each grant application should define needs and assets in communities: for example, describe the strengths, resources, and assets of the community that will support their work in the planning grant or pilot grant phase.
+All applications should be community-partnered participatory research projects led by co-Pls within the academic and community organizations applying.
+Each grant application should define needs and assets in communities: for example, describe the strengths, resources, and assets of the community that will support their work in the project.
 Projects should use methods and approaches that prioritize community engagement, multi-sector participation, collaborative planning, and a focus on applying systems thinking to enhance place and the lived experience of residents.
 They should plan on building a collaborative network of stakeholders and to identify the modifiable subsystems specific to a given community that exert influence on breast cancer risk and incidence (problem structuring).